 There are several methods used to waterproof building exteriors.
 These methods include:

-Painting With Waterproof Paint
+Painting with Waterproof Paint

 Painting the exterior of your building with waterproof paint is an effective way to protect it from water damage.
 Waterproof paint is formulated to provide a barrier against water, preventing it from seeping into the building's structure.
 This type of paint is typically applied as a topcoat over a primer, providing an extra layer of protection against the elements.